johanngorban/clog/README.md

 ```

 Using thems, you can specify information you want to log.
 As you can see, log type and message are still required
+> **Do not** use `LOG_COLORIZED` flag if you want to log into devices that do not support ANSI colors (i.e. files).
+Otherwise you will get message with escape-sequence as chars

 ### Log types
 The log type you need to specify to make a log note.
 There is no point to describe every type, I hope these names are clear enough